ZihengZZH/sentiment-analysis/README.md

 | 7 | 0.0002  | 0.0002  | 0.0002  | 0.8384 | 0.6903 | 0.9162 | - | 0.9284 | 1.0 |
 | 8 | 0.0002  | 0.0002  | 0.0002  | 0.6895 | 0.8454 | 1.0 | 0.9240 | - | 0.8340 |
 | 9 | 0.0002  | 0.0002  | 0.0002  | 0.9256 | 0.6449 | 0.8418 | 1.0 | 0.8447 | - |

+We can see that SVM classifiers all significantly outperform NB classifiers.

 ### note 1
 According to Le & Mikolov 2014, PV-DM alone usually works well for most tasks (with state-of-art performance), but its combination with PV-DBOW is usually more consistent across many tasks that they tried and therefore strongly recommended.